Jgrtowy/tomochan/README.md

 these sections are usually *boooooooring* 🥱

-just use `bun dev` for developing and `docker compose up -d` when hosting, don't forget about copying `.env.example` to `.env`, filling it out and you're ready to go 🚀
+just use `bun dev` for developing and `docker compose up -d` when hosting

+for env I personally use [doppler](https://www.doppler.com/) but copying `.env.example` to `.env` is easier

+fill out those secrets, tweak docker things and you're ready to go 🚀

 ## contributing